entelect/angular-baboon/Baboon.Angular.App/README.md

 	└───assets
 	└───generated
 	└───modules
 ```
+Note that only the configuration files are kept at the root of the project, whilst the actual source code that gets built into the final distributable is kept in the _src_ directory.
+Explicitly included resources from the _bower_components_ directory are also included in the final distribution, but must be configured from the _environment.config.js_ file.
+Within the _src_ directory:

+The _src/assets_ is the general purpose assets directory.
+Anything not _.css_ or _.js_ should go in there.

+The _src/api_ directory contains _.json_ Swagger API definition files.
+This is only relevant if you choose to use the Angular resource scaffolding features.

+The _src/generated_ directory contains the generated files from the scaffolding, don't modify these files, rather extend them.

+The _src/assets_ directory gets flattened and included as is during hte release build.

+The _src/modules_ directory contains all your glorious hand written code, see the next section for details on this.

+_app.js_ is the main Angular application file.
+Any _$rootscope_ or _run_ code should live here.

+_app.scss_ is the root scss file, a good place for any bootstrap styling overrides.

+_app.module.js_ is the root module definition file.
+Register all your new modules here.

+_app.vendors.module.js_ is the root vendor module registration file.
+Register any new bower stuff here.

+_config.tpl.js_ is a template javascript file for the root angular app configuration.
+Runtime and environment variables get setup here.

+_index.html_ is the base html page.
+This is the entry point to your app.
 ### 4.1 Angular Module Structure
 Angular Baboon promotes the usage of module and submodule structures that are feature focused.
 Each module contains only the controllers, filters, directives etc. that it needs.